fritolays/notes/README.md

 # notes

-Here is a collection of random project notes.
+Here is a collection of random project notes.<br>
-Mainly to help my future self.
+Mainly to help my future self.<br>
-But, maybe you as well.
+But, maybe you as well.<br>